liferay/liferay-docs/develop/learning-paths/mvc/articles/09-making-urls-friendly/02-adding-entry-titles-to-the-url.markdown

         <implicit-parameter name="javax.portlet.action">switchTabs</implicit-parameter>
     </route>

-That was a lot of work, so it's time to make sure everything is working as expected.
+Now it's time to make sure everything is working as expected.

 ## Testing the URL Routes

 Log in to the portal, with the Guestbook Portlet deployed.
 If you haven't already added the portlet to a page, do so now.
-Because of the `render` method's logic, a new `Guestbook` called *Main* is created automatically.
+Because of the `render` method's logic, a new `Guestbook` called *Main* is created automatically when you add the portlet to the page.
 Click *Add Guestbook*, and look at the lovely URL!

     http://localhost:8080/web/guest/home/-/guestbook/add_guestbook

-Okay, so that's nothing new.
+Okay, so that's nothing new; we had that in place after the last learning path article.
 Fill out the form and submit it.
 Now click on the Guestbook you just created.
-This triggers the `switchTabs` URL and action, and you should see a URL that looks like this:
+This triggers the `switchTabs` URL and action, and you should see a URL that looks like this (if the *Name* field was *your-guestbook-name*):

     http://localhost:8080/web/guest/home/-/guestbook/your-guestbook-name/view?p_auth=Gh7eWbod

 That looks better, doesn't it?

-Now click *Add Entry*, and lookat the URL:
+Now click *Add Entry*, and look at the URL:

     http://localhost:8080/web/guest/home/-/guestbook/your-guestbook-name/add_entry

-Instead of the `guestbookId`, the `guestbookName` (in the example URL below we used *your-guestbook-name*), is shown in the URL.
+Instead of the `guestbookId`, the `guestbookName` (*your-guestbook-name* in the example URL) is shown in the URL.
 Fill out the form and click *Save*.
 After the portlet renders, click on the new entry in the search container.
 Here's what the URL looks like now, if you filled in the *Name* field with *your-name*:

     http://localhost:8080/web/guest/home/-/guestbook/your-guestbook-name/your-name/view_entry

+You're a Friendly URL expert now.
+Not only can you create Friendly URLs from the existing URL parameters, but you know how to remove the Primary Key from the URL to create even friendlier URLs.

 ## Next Steps